dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * internally - it has a lock count, and each entrance into lock increase the counter, and each exit the lock block is decreasing it - by the end the counter=0
 There are 3 main class to work with `Lock` interface:
 * ReentrantLock - basic implementation of `Lock` interface.
 This is same as using `synchronized` on each method.
 All locks in java including locks created by `synchronized` keyword are reentrant.
 That means same thread can re-acquire the lock several times, but in this case thread would need to release it exact number of times as it acquired it.
 Reentrancy achieved by JVM which maintain internal counter for each lock per thread, and if thread try to acquire lock second time, counter increased.
 If thread release lock, counter decreased, if counter == 0, then lock is released.
 This is done on purpose, so you don't get exception, otherwise if you call `synchronized` method from another `synchronized` method for the same thread you would get exception.
 But since all locks are reentrant you don't get it.
 * ReentrantReadWriteLock - implementation of `ReadWriteLock` with 2 locks for read & write (implemented as inner static classes and implementing `Lock` interface).
 This can be same as using `synchronized` + `volatile` and not synchronized read.
-We need readLock - to ensure multiple readers can read at the same time (compare to `synchronized` keyword where each reader would wait another reader until it release lock), and also readLock ensure that once writeLock is happening no read should be possible
+We need readLock - to ensure multiple readers can read at the same time (compare to `synchronized` keyword where each reader would wait another reader until it release lock), and also readLock ensure that once writeLock is happening no read should be possible.
+Under-the-hood it's the first solution to Readers–writers problem.
+Features:
+  * upgrade is not possible - thread holding read lock can't acquire write lock. because write lock is exclusive and read lock is shared, accessing write lock from read lock may lead to deadlock. such thread must release read lock first, then try to acquire write lock.
+  * downgrade is possible - thread holding write lock can acquire read lock - but he had to explicitly release both read & write locks.
+Practically you will never do this, because if thread has acquired a write lock, it can read all the latest data due to JMM guarantees.
+So such thread already will see all up-to-date data, and doesn't need to acquire read lock while holding write lock - but just keep in mind that it's possible.
+  * useful functions:
+    * `getReadHoldCount` - number of locks hold by current thread. since read lock is reentrant a thread can acquire lock multiple times
+    * `getReadLockCount` - number of locks hold by all threads
+    * `getWriteHoldCount` - number of write locks held by current thread. since write lock can be held by only 1 thread, there is no method like `getWriteLockCount`
+    * `isWriteLocked` - check if write lock held by any other thread
+    * `isWriteLockedByCurrentThread` - check if write lock held by current thread
 * StampedLock - same as ReentrantReadWriteLock, but using a few additional methods:
     * `tryConvertToWriteLock` - convert read lock to write lock
     * `tryOptimisticRead` - use optimistic read